Lesson video

 That's what I'm looking for here.

-Right, let's summarise today's lesson now then.
+Well, let's summarize today's lesson now then.

-So in 1517, and Martin Luther challenged the church's authority by posting his "95 Theses," a list of concerns he had about the church.
+So in 1517, Martin Luther challenged the church's authority by posting his "95 Theses.

-Luther did not want to leave the church, but he did think it should be reforms.
-When he refused to back down, Luther was labelled a heretic and excommunicated.
+Luther did not want to leave the church, but he did think it should be reformed.

-Luther translated the Bible into German, allowing all German speaking people to read it for themselves.
+Luther translated the Bible into German, allowing all German-speaking people to read it for themselves.

 Thank you very much for joining me today.